 Each session will consist of a theoretical introduction, demonstration of code, and self-learning practicals.
 Recordings of the live sessions will be made available to course participants.

 Tuition is $600.
 Limited partial scholarships are available for students with demonstrated financial need.
-If you are interested in being considered for a partial scholarship, please make sure to include a scholarship motivation in your application.
+If you are interested in being considered for a partial scholarship from OTS, please make sure to include a scholarship motivation in your application.
 We will assess your situation individually and determine your eligibility for a scholarship if you are selected for the course.